 The Danube Region Strategy addresses a wide range of issues; these are divided among 4 pillars and 12 priority areas (see image).
 Each priority area is managed by two Priority Area Coordinators (PACs).
 To find out more about the role of PACs, please see Governance.
-To read the Implementation Reports for each Priority Area go to the Key Documents section.
+Read here the Annual Progress Reports for each Priority Area.

 Priority Area 1A "To improve mobility and intermodality of inland waterways" is coordinated by Austria and Romania.

 Priority Area 1B "To improve mobility and intermodality - rail, road and air" is coordinated by Slovenia and Serbia.

 Priority Area 2 "To encourage more sustainable energy" is coordinated by Hungary and the Czech Republic.

 Priority Area 03 "To promote culture and tourism, people to people contacts" is coordinated by Bulgaria and Romania.

 Priority Area 4 of the EUSDR "To restore and maintain the quality of waters" is coordinated by Hungary and Slovakia.

 Priority Area 05 of the EUSDR "To manage environmental risks" is coordinated by Hungary and Romania.

 Priority Area 06 "To preserve biodiversity, landscapes and the quality of air and soils" is coordinated by the Land Bavaria (Germany) and Croatia.